-Although the Enhanced Warning System NOTE: (BeltAlert) has been deactivated, the Seat Belt Warning Light will continue to illuminate while the driver's seat belt remains unfastened.
+Although the Enhanced Warning System (BeltAlert) has been deactivated, the Seat Belt Warning Light will continue to illuminate while the driver or front passenger seat belt remains unfastened.

 Seat Belts and Pregnant Women

 We recommend that pregnant women use the seat belts throughout their pregnancy.
 Keeping the mother safe is the best way to keep the baby safe.